 It’s not a Python binding into a monolithic C++ framework.
 PyTorch is developed to be integrated into Python so it can be used with popular packages and libraries like Numba and Cython.

 Plus Point: Provides abstraction while taking care of the details behind the scene.

-TensorFlow is capable of training and running deep neural networks for simulations based on partial differential equation, natural language processing, word embedding, image recognition, handwritten digit classification and recurrent neural networks.
+TensorFlow is capable of training and running deep neural networks for simulations based on partial differential equations, natural language processing, word embedding, image recognition, handwritten digit classification, and recurrent neural networks.